-More detailed information about the known and expected benefits and risks and reasonably expected adverse events of PF-07321332 may be found in the IB which is the SRSD for this study.
-The SRSDs for ritonavir and carbamazepine are the corresponding USPIs.
+More detailed information about the known and expected benefits and risks and reasonably expected AEs of PF-07321332 may be found in the IB, which is the SRSD for this study.
+The SRSDs for ritonavir and dabigatran are the corresponding USPIs.